GilbN/lsio-docker-mods/letsencrypt/geoip2-nginx-stats/README.md

 ### Multiple log files

-If you separate you nginx log files but want this mod to parse all of them you can do the following.
+If you separate you nginx log files but want this mod to parse all of them you can do the following:

 As nginx can have multiple `access log` directives in a block, just add another one in the server block.

 **Example**